Bageshjha/Exploratory-Data-Analysis/README.md

 - Married women aged 26-35 years from Uttar Pradesh, Maharashtra, and Karnataka, working in the IT, Healthcare, and Aviation sectors, are more likely to purchase products from the Food, Clothing, and Electronics categories.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This should give users a good overview of the project and how to get started with the analysis!